NixNeovim/NixNeovimPlugins/README.md

 ## Usage

 - We recommend using [NixNeovim](https://github.com/NixNeovim/NixNeovim), and only access the plugins directly when they do not have a module in NixNeovim.
+- Sometimes, a new plugin has the same name as an already existing one.
+In this case, we rename both plugins to <plugin-name>-<owner>, introducing a breaking change.
+Therefore, again: We recommend using NixNeovim, and not this repo directly.

 However, you can also use this repo without NixNeovim:
 To access the plugins, you need to add the overlay.